Mountain Creek Middle School

 Medication at School

-You may have in school up to an 8-hour dosage of prescription (must be your own) or over-the-counter medication.
-Make sure your medication is clearly labeled with what kind of medication it is.
-Do not share your medication (even over-the-counter medication, such as aspirin) with anybody at school.
-If you have more than an 8-hour dosage on your person, or share the medication to other students, you will receive consequences (including up to a 180-day suspension).
+- Do not share your medication (even over-the-counter medication, such as aspirin) with anybody at school.
+If you have more than an 8-hour dosage on your person, or share the medication with other students, you will receive consequences (including up to a 180-day suspension).

 Parent Teacher Student Association (PTSA)

-The PTSA contributes to student success by providing and supporting enrichment activities and school improvement projects.
-PTSA membership dues are $7.00 a person per year.
-That money is used to help fund PTSA-supported school activities, counseling programs, teacher appreciation activities, and school/teacher needs.
+The PTSA contributes to student success by providing and supporting enriching school activities.
+Membership dues are $7.00 a person per year, which funds school activities, counseling programs, teacher appreciation activities, and school needs.
 The PTSA encourages each parent and student to be a member of the organization.
-Parents and grandparents are encouraged to become actively involved in volunteer programs available at MCMS.

-A student memory book is compiled and provided as the PTSA fundraiser each year.
-Student ID pictures and school event photographs are included in the book.
-The cost of the memory book is $28 and includes a PTSA membership.
+The PTSA invites students to join so that they can participate in creating the memory book.
+The cost of the memory book ($28) includes a PTSA membership and serves as the yearly fundraiser.
 After March, the cost will no longer include a PTSA membership.
 Pre-ordering is the only way to guarantee that you will receive a memory book.

 Public Display of Affection (PDA)